OmarShebl36/Books-APP/README.md

 # Getting Started with Create React App

-This project is exactly the same as the one created in the Modern React with Redux [2023 Update] course with some features I added.
+This project is exactly the same as the one created in the Modern React with Redux [2023 Update] course by 'Stephen Grider' with some features I added.

 ## New Features done by me